Meet Your Teachers

 Mx Teale graduated from the University of Bristol in 2017 with a degree in Mathematics.
 They then went on to train at Manchester Metropolitan University for their PGCE where they spent a placement at Cheadle Hulme High School.
 It was here that they became interested in working with the Laurus Trust and at Didsbury High School.
-Mx Teale is looking forward to helping to shape a new school and to encouraging a new cohort of student to have a love of Maths and problem solving!
+Mx Teale is enjoying helping to shape a new school and encouraging a new cohort of student to have a love of Maths and problem solving!

 Teacher of PE

 Miss Dale graduated from Manchester Metropolitan University in 2018 with a first class degree in Sport with Childhood and Youth Studies.
 Miss Dale then completed her PGCE with the same institute, teaching in schools in Wilmslow and Gorton.
 Miss Dale believes teaching physical education creates the opportunity to develop skills and behaviours conducive to maintaining physical activity for a lifetime.
 She believes there is a sport or activity suited to every child and passionately promotes extra-curricular as a tool to improve communication, teamwork and confidence.